Archict/brick/README.md

 To bring some life to your Services, they can listen to Events and even dispatch some.

 Listening to an Event is pretty easy, just add the `ListeningEvent` attribute to a public method of your Service.
-Archict will know which Event you are listening by getting the argument class of the method (so you can name your method as you want):
+Archict will know which Event you are listening by getting the argument type of the method (so you can name your method as you want):

 ```php